nfoster10/data_structures_JHU_S2021/src_java/lab2/README.txt

 Main Driver File: ConvertPrefixToPostfix.java
 Commane Line Usage: $ java ConvertPrefixToPostfix <input_file>

+main driver file has been updated to now use a recursive fxn and the old algorithm has been commented out.

 Code output sent to output.txt

 Debug lines are commented out with "///"